driv/driv.github.io/_drafts/kubernetes-mixins.markdown

   -d @mixins/generated/dashboards/apiserver.json
 ```

-What I ended up doing instead is using the grafana sidecar to read dashboards from `ConfigMaps`.
-We could put multiple dashboards in a single configmap but we have to stay below the 1MB size limit.
+What I ended up doing instead was using the Grafana sidecar to read dashboards from `ConfigMaps`.
+We could put multiple dashboards in a single configmap but we need to stay under the 1MB size limit.

 ```yaml
 apiVersion: v1